helloabunai/ScaleHD/src/README.md

     ~~~~

 4. Install required third-party binaries.
 Please make sure any binaries you do install are included on your $PATH so that they can be found by your system.
-**Please note**, ScaleHD will utilise GNU TYPE to determine if a command is on your $PATH.
-If either TYPE or a dependency is missing, ScaleHD will inform you and exit.
+**Please note**, ScaleHD will utilise GNU WHICH/TYPE to determine if a command is on your $PATH.
+If either WHICH/TYPE or a dependency is missing, ScaleHD will inform you and exit.
     ~~~~
     Quality Control:
         Cutadapt